haziq-exe/TikTokAutoUploader/Documentation.md

 ## 🛠️ Initialization Info

 - **During FIRST RUN:**

-  - You will be asked to log-in to TikTok, your cookies from your log-in will then be stored in a file `TK_cookes.json`.
-If you wish to change the account you want to post to, just delete the cookies file and you will be prompted to log in again.

   - Javascript dependencies will be automatically downloaded, once downloaded it will not attempt to download it again unless the files get deleted.

   - Runtime might be a 20-30 seconds longer than usual, this is due to libraries being built.
 Runtime should return to normal after first run

+- **When uploading to an account for the FIRST TIME:**

+  - You will be asked to log-in to TikTok, your cookies from your log-in will then be stored in a file called `TK_cookies_(youraccountname).json`.
+You will not need to log-in to that account again after that.

 ## 📝 Important Notes